 Although one of the most commonly occurring psychological disorders, depression is often misdiagnosed as transient, which leaves an individual who’d finally found the courage to seek help confused.
 They may feel they are exaggerating negative emotions or that there’s something wrong with them, resulting in loss of self-confidence.
 Depressed individuals may become convinced their depression is something to learn to live with.
 They may feel as though they can do nothing right.

 Individuals with depression may believe they are unworthy of friendship or love, so they withdraw from relationships.
 Lack of a support network places them at increased risk for developing more severe symptoms.
 They may self-medicate with substances to provide temporary relief, which can lead to a substance abuse disorder.

 One of the most enduring reasons that people don’t seek help for their depression is the social stigma the mental illness carries.
 Many individuals hide their suffering; attempting to tough it out, afraid their secret will get out.
 Depression may lead them to feel as though they’re losing everything that matters to them as they struggle to get through the day.

 You do not have to suffer in silence.
 Depression is a real illness with real treatments available.
 You have nothing to be ashamed about and you are not alone.
-Many individuals have come through our doors with the same difficulties and have gone on to live happy lives.
+Many individuals have come through the doors of our treatment center with the same difficulties and have gone on to live happy lives.
 At Acadiana, our staff is here to help you discover ways to meet your needs for a successful recovery and teach strategies to re-establish control over your life and where you want it to take you.